-It’s a good idea to get advice from other international students who have successfully found internships and employment in this country and to start your job search early.
-Create and follow a detailed plan of action that will lead you to your dream job.
+It’s a good idea to get advice from other international students who have successfully found internships and employment in this country.
+Remember to start your job search early!
+Create and follow a detailed plan of action that will lead you to your goal.

 International Student Internship and Employment Information

 Looking for a job is not easy for any student.
 For you, the international student, the job search process can be more difficult because of employment limitations and restrictions for international students.
 Additional information about the employment process and related topics can be found through your career center and on the Internet.
 It is important when researching internship and full time opportunities to obtain information on each employer’s policy regarding international hires.

 Many international students have found internship and full time employment opportunities with Many Fortune 500 companies, specifically financial services companies.
 Larger companies are typically able to afford the fees required to sponsor an international hire.

 International Students have also found successful internship placements via the National Association for Equal Opportunity in Higher Education (internships) www.nafeo.org or http://www.nafeo.org/nafeo/internships.php and the United Negro College Fund (internships) www.uncf.org

 If you are an International Student and you want permission to work during the Academic Year, print out and complete the Curricular Practical Training Form.

 The Going Global Career Guides/Global Key Employer Directory Database is the ultimate international job seeker's guide!
 This massive research tool contains more than 10,000 resources for finding employment at home and abroad.
 Over 25,000 employer listings have been specially selected to reflect companies where professional opportunities are more likely to be available.
 This online database also contains more than 10,000 international job openings and internship positions and over 100,000 listings in cities across the United States.